gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ## Setup

-1. Each player receives a shuffled 50-card deck
+1. Each player receives a shuffled 75-card deck (identical composition)
 2. Each player draws an opening hand of 5 cards (exactly 1 fighter + 4 non-fighter cards)
 3. Opponent automatically deploys their fighter
 4. **Player chooses** to deploy their fighter